cashapp/spirit/USAGE.md

 - Type: Boolean
 - Default value: FALSE

-When set to `TRUE`, Spirit will exit if it finds checkpoints belonging to some other migration with a different --alter to avoid losing progress.
+By default, Spirit will automatically clean up these old checkpoints before starting the schema change.
+This allows schema changes to always be possible to proceed forward, at the risk of lost progress.

-By default, Spirit will automatically clean up these old checkpoints before starting the migration.
+When set to `TRUE`, if Spirit encounters a checkpoint belonging to a previous migration, it will validate that the alter statement matches the `--alter` parameter.
+If the validation fails, spirit will exit and prevent the schema change process from proceeding.